 - The "sftp" command-line program should already be installed.
 You may start a local terminal window from "Applications->Utilities".

 - Cyberduck is a full-featured and free graphical SFTP and SCP client.

 Globus is a powerful and easy to use file transfer and sharing service for transferring files virtually anywhere.
-It works between any XSEDE and non-XSEDE sites running Globus, and it connects any of these research systems to personal systems.
+It works between any ACCESS and non-ACCESS sites running Globus, and it connects any of these research systems to personal systems.
 You may use Globus to connect to your home, scratch, and project storage directories on Anvil.
 Since Globus is web-based, it works on any operating system that is connected to the internet.
 The Globus Personal client is available on Windows, Linux, and Mac OS X. It is primarily used as a graphical means of transfer but it can also be used over the command line.
-More details can be found at XSEDE Data Transfer & Management.
+More details can be found at ACCESS Using Globus.